 Look for a lifting or missing shingles, damaged drip edge, loose or missing flashing, missing or exposed fasteners, and broken gutters.

 For those who are too busy to do the regular checkups, copper roofs can be a perfect choice, as they do not require any maintenance.
 Where other roof materials have an approximately 25-year service life, copper roof can last for centuries.
-They are initially more expensive than most other roofing systems, so if you need a repair, the best option is to call a professional.
+They are initially more expensive than most other roofing systems, , so if you need a repair, the best option is to call one of the commercial roofing contractors.
 Copper roofing repair Sydney has extensive professional expertise in repairing top-quality copper roofs.

 TRIM THE TREES